 Some policies also include coverages such as emergency coverage, which can be helpful if a tenant is locked out of their dwelling or if an appliance begins to leak.
 Additional construction expenses coverage, meanwhile, will pay for the cost to bring a damaged building up to code.

 How Much Does Landlord Insurance Cost?

 According to a 2019 report by the National Association of Insurance Commissioners (NAIC), the average annual premium for homeowners’ insurance in 2017 was $1,211.
 However, real estate investment website Stessa.com estimates that landlord insurance policies are approximately 15% more expensive than homeowners’ policies.
 Keep in mind that there are several factors that impact landlord insurance premiums:

 Speak To The Landlord Insurance Experts About Rental Property Policies

 Contact the professionals at Pro Insurance Group to learn more about the many benefits of landlord insurance.
 We are committed to serving as one-on-one advocates for each of our clients, regardless of their needs and budget, and will guide you through every step of the insurance policy purchase process.

 We also strive to form and maintain long-lasting relationships with all of our clients.
 If you own rental properties such as condos or apartment buildings, you can benefit significantly from acquiring landlord insurance.

 Our policies cover a wide range of residential properties and include liability coverage, property damage coverage, and protection against natural disasters and theft.
 Although flood and earthquake coverage aren’t included in standard policies, this type of protection is available as an add-on in certain locations.

 Rental properties are valuable investments and should always be protected, as should the tenants who reside in them and the landlords who own them.
-Call Pro Insurance Group today or visit us online for more information on our landlord policies.
+Call Pro Insurance Group today at 833.619.0770 or visit us online for more information on our landlord policies.